 So, let's get into what happens in your mouth in each situation and then I'll talk about the source of each problem.
 From there, I'll discuss the simple things you can do to avoid both oral health problems.

 So, I'll start with the less serious problem which is Gingivitis.
-Gingivitis, by definition, is an inflammation of your Gingiva or "Gums".
+Gingivitis, by definition, is a reversible inflammation of your Gingiva or "Gums".

 The other good news is that Gingivitis is reversible!
 Once you get rid of Gingivitis, there's no damage left behind.